oplS17projects/FP1/README.md

 Write what you did!
 Remember that this report must include:

 For this assignment, I was interested of the library plot for graph plotting by Neil Toronto.
 The library provides a interface for producing all kinds of pots in 2D and 3D.
 The code was taken from one of his example.
 I modified one was the procedure which was the discrete-histogram and used it to show a graph of the exam 1 grade.
 The highlights of the code was made easy because of the library and procedure to create any form of graphs.
+By using this library, there is unlimited possbility of graphing and creating any form of displaying functions/math into a picture by using 2D/3D graphs by using plots.
 The output of the diagrams came out like I wanted.

 You need at least one image (output, diagrams).
 Images must be uploaded to your repository, and then displayed with markdown in this file; like this: